11/2/07

 compromises that have to be made when the picture changes too rapidly and

 requires more than the allowed bandwidth (data rate).
-Sometimes the choice is to delete frames.
-There are a number of common artifacts that
+Sometimes the choice is to delete

-TV.
-Your particular TV model
+30 frames/sec TV.
+Your particular

-might introduce some more artifacts.
+TV model might introduce some more artifacts.

 (Snow and interference are not generally called artifacts.)